-But wait, there’s more.
-If you enter $0 for the total spending by The Rapid, the “model” still tells us that tens of millions of dollars of economic benefit will result.
+But wait, there’s more!
+If you enter $0 for the total spending by The Rapid, the model still tells us that tens of millions of dollars of economic benefit will result.
 That’s right!
-If The Rapid’s budget were $0, The Rapid would still create untold benefits.
+If The Rapid’s budget were to be $0, The Rapid would still create untold benefits.
 Someone, please notify the Nobel committee because HDR and The Rapid have figured out how to create economic benefit from literally nothing!

 What if we changed the amount that The Rapid spends by increasing it in the spreadsheet?
 What if The Rapid spent a trillion dollars a year?
 Well, then the economic impact would be $1.9 trillion!
 Even more magical!

 This spreadsheet is basically saying that if the entire budget of The Rapid was being spent to dig and re-fill ditches, it would still benefit the economy to the tune of over double the money spent.
 It’s absurd.
 It’s designed to always show a benefit, no matter what.

 This is what The Rapid is hoping you’ll believe whenever you’re asked to raise taxes.